OpenEvalProject/evals/manuscripts/elife-32605/v2/manuscript.md

 ## Materials and methods

-## Hydra behavior dataset
+### Hydra behavior dataset

 The Hydra behavior dataset consisted of 53 videos from 53 Hydra with an average length of 30 min.
 The AEP strain of Hydra was used for all experiments.
 Hydra polyps were maintained at 18°C in darkness and were fed with Artemia nauplii once or more times a week by standard methods (Lenhoff and Brown, 1970).
 During imaging, Hydra polyps were placed in a 3.5 cm plastic petri dish under a dissecting microscope (Leica M165) equipped with a sCMOS camera (Hamamatsu ORCA-Flash 4.0).
 Videos were recorded at 5 Hz.
 Hydra polyps were allowed to behave either undisturbed, or in the presence with reduced L-glutathione (Sigma-Aldrich, G4251-5G) to induce feeding behavior, since Hydra does not exhibit feeding behavior in the absence of prey.

-## Manual annotation
+### Manual annotation

 Each video in the Hydra behavior dataset was examined manually at a high playback speed, and each frame in the video was assigned a label in the following eleven classes based on the behavior that Hydra was performing: silent, elongation, tentacle swaying, body swaying, bending, contraction, somersaulting, tentacle writhing of feeding, ball formation of feeding, mouth opening of feeding, and a none class.
 These behaviors were labeled as 1 through 11, where larger numbers correspond to more prominent behaviors, and the none class is labeled as 0.
 To generate manual labels for a given time window, the top two most frequent labels, L1 and L2, within this time window were identified.
 The window was assigned as L2 if its count exceed L1 by three-fold and if L1 is more prominent than L2; otherwise, the window was assigned as L1.
 This annotation method labels time windows as more prominent behaviors if behaviors with large motion, e.g. contraction, happens in only a few frames, while the majority of frames are slow behaviors.

-## Video pre-processing
+### Video pre-processing

 Prior work has shown that the bag of words methods for video action classification perform better when encoding spatial structure (Taralova et al., 2011; Wang et al., 2009).
 Encoding spatial information is especially important in our case because allowing the animal to move freely produces large variations in orientation, which is not related to behavior classification.
 Therefore, we performed a basic image registration procedure that keeps the motion information invariant, but aligns the Hydra region to a canonical scale and orientation.
 This involves three steps: background segmentation, registration, and body part segmentation.
 In brief, the image background was calculated by a morphological opening operation, and the background was removed from the raw image.
 Then, image contrast was adjusted to enhance tentacle identification.
 Images were then segmented by clustering the pixel intensity profiles to three clusters corresponding to Hydra body, weak-intensity tentacle regions and background by k-means, and the largest cluster from the result was treated as background, and the other two clusters as foreground, that is Hydra region.
 Connected components that occupied less than 0.25% of total image area in this binary image were removed as noise, and the resulting Hydra mask was then dilated by three pixels.
 To detect the body column, the background-removed image was convolved with a small 3-by-3 Gaussian filter with sigma equals one pixel, and the filtered image was thresholded with Otsu’s segmentation algorithm.
 The binarization was repeated with a new threshold defined with Otsu’s method within the previous above-threshold region, and the resulting binary mask was considered as the body column.
 The body column region was then fitted with an ellipse; the major axis, centroid, and orientation of the ellipse were noted.
 To determine the orientation, two small square masks were placed on both ends of the ellipse along the major axis, and the area of the Hydra region excluding the body column under the patch was calculated; the end with the larger area was defined as the tentacle/mouth region, and the end with the smaller area was defined as the foot region.
 To separate the Hydra region into three body parts, the part under the upper body square mask excluding the body column was defined as the tentacle region, and the rest of the mask was split at the minor axis of the ellipse; the part close to the tentacle region was defined as the upper body region, and the other as the lower body region.
 This step has shown to improve representation efficiency (Figure 2—figure supplement 1b).

 Each 5-s video clip was then centered by calculating the average ellipse centroid position and centering it.
 The average major axis length and the average orientation were also calculated.
 Each image in the video clip was rotated according to the average orientation to make the Hydra vertical, and was scaled to make the length of the Hydra body 100 pixels, with an output size of 300 by 300 pixels, while only keeping the region under the Hydra binary mask.

-## Feature extraction
+### Feature extraction

 Video features including HOF, HOG and MBH were extracted using a codebase that was previously released (Wang et al., 2011).
 Briefly, interest points were densely sampled with five pixels spacing at each time point in each 5 s video clip and were then tracked throughout the video clip with optical flow for 15 frames.
 The tracking quality threshold was set to 0.01; the minimum variation of trajectory displacement was set to 0.1, the maximum variation was set to 50, and the maximum displacement was set to 50.
 The neighboring 32 pixels of each interest point were then extracted, and HOF (8 dimensions for eight orientations plus one extra zero bin), HOG (eight dimensions) and MBH (eight dimensions) features were calculated with standard procedures.
 Note that MBH was calculated for horizontal and vertical optical flow separately, therefore two sets of MBH features, MBHx and MBHy were generated.
 All features were placed into three groups based on the part of body they fall in, that is tentacles, upper body column, and lower body column.
 All parameters above were cross-validated with the training and test datasets.

-## Gaussian mixture codebook and Fisher vector
+### Gaussian mixture codebook and Fisher vector

 A Gaussian mixture codebook and Fisher vectors were generated using the code developed by Jegou et al. for each feature type (Jégou et al., 2012), using 50 Hydra in the behavior dataset that includes all behavior types.
 Features from each body part were centered at zero, then PCA was performed on centered features from all three body parts, keeping half of the original dimension (five for HOF, four for HOG, MBHx and MBHy).
+Whitening was performed on the PCA data as following, which de-correlates the data and removes redundant information:

+$$
+x_{white,i}=\frac{x_{i}}{\sqrt\lambda_{i}}
+$$

-Whitening was performed on the PCA data as following, which de-correlates the data and removes redundant information:xwhite, i=xi√λiwhere x denotes principal components, and λ denotes eigenvalues.
-K=256 Gaussian mixtures were then fitted with the whitened data using a subset of 256,000 data points.
-We then calculated the Fisher vectors as following:zX=Lλ ∇λ LXλ)where X={xt, t=1 … T} is a set of T data points that were assumed to be generated with Gaussian distributions uλx=∑i=1Kwiui(x), with λ={wi,μi,σi, i=1,…,K} denotes the Gaussian parameters, and Lλ is the decomposed Fisher Information Matrix:F λ-1≡Ex~uλ∇λlog⁡uλ(x)∇λlog⁡uλxT=LλTLλ
+where $x$ denotes principal components, and $\lambda$ denotes eigenvalues. $K=256$ Gaussian mixtures were then fitted with the whitened data using a subset of 256,000 data points.
+We then calculated the Fisher vectors as following:

+$$
+z_{X}=L_{\lambda}\nabla_{\lambda}LX\lambda)
+$$

+where $X={x_{t},t=1…T}$ is a set of $T$ data points that were assumed to be generated with Gaussian distributions $u_{\lambda}x=\sum_{i=1}^{K}w_{i}u_{i}(x)$, with $\lambda={w_{i},\mu_{i},\sigma_{i},i=1,…,K}$ denotes the Gaussian parameters, and $L_{\lambda}$ is the decomposed Fisher Information Matrix:

+$$
+F_{\lambda}^{-1}≡E_{x~u_{\lambda}}\nabla_{\lambda}log⁡u_{\lambda}(x)\nabla_{\lambda}log⁡u_{\lambda}x^{T}=L_{\lambda}^{T}L_{\lambda}
+$$

-Fisher vectors then represent the normalized gradient vector obtained from Fisher kernel KX,X':KX,X'= ∇λ L X  λ )T Fλ-1 ∇λ L X'  λ )=zXTzX
+Fisher vectors then represent the normalized gradient vector obtained from Fisher kernel $KX,X'$:

+$$
+KX,X'=\nabla_{\lambda}LX\lambda)^{T}F_{\lambda}^{-1}\nabla_{\lambda}LX'\lambda)=z_{X}^{T}z_{X}
+$$

 Comparing with hard-assigning each feature to a code word, the Gaussian mixtures can be regarded as probabilistic vocabulary, and Fisher vectors encode information of both the position and the shape of each word with respect to the Gaussian mixtures.
-Power normalization was then performed on the Fisher vectors to improve the quality of representation:f(z) = signzzαwith α=0.5, followed by l2 normalization, which removes scale dependence (Perronnin et al., 2010).
+Power normalization was then performed on the Fisher vectors to improve the quality of representation:

+$$
+f(z)=signzz^{\alpha}
+$$

+with $\alpha=0.5$, followed by $l_{2}$ normalization, which removes scale dependence (Perronnin et al., 2010).
 The final representation of each video clip is a concatenation of Fisher vectors of HOF, HOG, MBHx and MBHy.
 In this paper, the GMM size was set to 128 with cross-validation (Figure 2—figure supplement 1c).

-## SVM classification
+### SVM classification

 PCA was first performed on the concatenated Fisher vectors to reduce the dimensions while keeping 90% of the original variance.
 A random 90% of samples from the 50 training Hydra were selected as training data, and the remaining 10% were withheld as validation data.
 Another three Hydra that exhibit all behavior types were kept as test data.
-Because each behavior type has different numbers of data points, we trained SVM classifiers using the libSVM implementation (Chang and Lin, 2011) by assigning each type a weight of wi=(∑iNi)/Ni, where i=1,…,7 denotes the behavior type, and Ni denotes the number of data points that belong to type i.
-We trained SVM classifiers with a radial basis kernel, allowing probability estimate, and a fivefold cross-validation testing the cost parameter c with a range of log2⁡c∈-5:2:15, and the g in the kernel function with a range of log2⁡g∈-5:2:15, where -5:2:15 denotes integers ranging from −5 to 15 with a step of 2.
+Because each behavior type has different numbers of data points, we trained SVM classifiers using the libSVM implementation (Chang and Lin, 2011) by assigning each type a weight of $w_{i}=(\sum_{i}N_{i})/N_{i}$, where $i=1,…,7$ denotes the behavior type, and $N_{i}$ denotes the number of data points that belong to type $i$.
+We trained SVM classifiers with a radial basis kernel, allowing probability estimate, and a fivefold cross-validation testing the cost parameter $c$ with a range of $log_{2}⁡c\in-5:2:15$, and the $g$ in the kernel function with a range of $log_{2}⁡g\in-5:2:15$, where $-5:2:15$ denotes integers ranging from −5 to 15 with a step of 2.
 The best parameter combination from cross-validation was chosen to train the SVM classifiers.

 To classify test data, features were extracted as above and were encoded with Fisher vectors with the codebook generated from the training data.
 PCA was performed using the projection matrix from training data.
 A probability estimate for each behavior type was given by the classifiers, and the final assigned label is the classifier with the highest probability.
 For soft classifications, we allowed up to three labels for each sample if the second highest label probability is >50% of the highest label, and the third is >50% of the second highest label.
-To evaluate classification performance, true positives (TP), false positives (FP), true negatives (TN) and false negatives (FN) were calculated.
-Accuracy was defined as Acc=(TP+TN)/(TP+TN+FP+FN); precision was defined as Prc=TP/(TP+FP); recall was defined as Acc=TN/(TN+FP).
-Two other measurements were calculated: true positive rate TPR=TP/(TP+FN), and false-positive rate FPR=FP/(FP+TN).
+To evaluate classification performance, true positives ($TP$), false positives ($FP$), true negatives ($TN$) and false negatives ($FN$) were calculated.
+Accuracy was defined as $Acc=(TP+TN)/(TP+TN+FP+FN)$; precision was defined as $Prc=TP/(TP+FP)$; recall was defined as $Acc=TN/(TN+FP)$.
+Two other measurements were calculated: true positive rate $TPR=TP/(TP+FN)$, and false-positive rate $FPR=FP/(FP+TN)$.
 Plotting TPR against FPR gives the standard ROC curve, and the area under curve (AUC) reflects the performance of classification.
 In this plot, a straight line TPR = FPR with AUC = 0.5 represents random guess; the upper left quadrant with AUC >0.5 represents better performance than random.

-## t-SNE embedding
+### t-SNE embedding

 Embedding was performed with the dimension-reduced data.
 A random 80% of the dataset from the 50 training Hydra were chosen to generate the embedding map, and the remaining 20% were withheld as validation dataset.
 Three other Hydra were used as test dataset.
 We followed the procedures of Berman et al. (2014), with a slight modification that uses Euclidean distance as the distance measurement.
 Embedding perplexity was chosen as 16.
-To generate a density map, a probability density function was calculated in the embedding space by convolving the embedded points with a Gaussian kernel; σ of the Gaussian was chosen to be 1/40 of the maximum value in the embedding space by cross-validation with human examination to minimize over-segmentation.
-In the 3-day dataset, σ was chosen to be 1/60 of the maximum value in order to reveal finer structures.
+To generate a density map, a probability density function was calculated in the embedding space by convolving the embedded points with a Gaussian kernel; $\sigma$ of the Gaussian was chosen to be 1/40 of the maximum value in the embedding space by cross-validation with human examination to minimize over-segmentation.
+In the 3-day dataset, $\sigma$ was chosen to be 1/60 of the maximum value in order to reveal finer structures.
 To segment the density map, peaks were found in the density map, a binary map containing peak positions was generated, and peak points were dilated by three pixels.
 A distance map of the binary image was generated and inverted, and the peak positions were set to be minimum.
 Watershed was performed on the inverted distance map, and the boundaries were defined with the resulting watershed segmentation.

-## Egestion detection
+### Egestion detection

-Estimated egestion time points were calculated by first extracting the width profile of Hydra from the pre-processing step, then filtering the width profile by taking the mean width during 15 min after each time point t, and the mean width during 15 min before time t, and subtracting the former from the latter.
+Estimated egestion time points were calculated by first extracting the width profile of Hydra from the pre-processing step, then filtering the width profile by taking the mean width during 15 min after each time point $t$, and the mean width during 15 min before time $t$, and subtracting the former from the latter.
 Peaks were detected on the resulting trace and were regarded as egestion behaviors, since they represent a sharp decrease in the thickness of the animals.

-## Behavior experiments
+### Behavior experiments

 All Hydra used for experiments were fed three times a week and were cultured at 18°C. On non-feeding days, the culture medium was changed.
 Hydra viridissima was cultured at room temperature under sunlight coming through the laboratory windows.
 For imaging, animals were placed in a petri dish under the microscope without disturbance to habituate for at least 30 min.
 Imaging typically started between 7 pm and 9 pm, and ended between 9 am and 11 am except for the large/small experiments.
 All imagings were done excluding environmental light by putting a black curtain around the microscope.
 For dark condition, a longpass filter with a cutoff frequency of 650 nm (Thorlabs, FEL0650) was placed at the source light path to create ‘Hydra darkness’ (Passano and McCullough, 1962).
 For starved condition, Hydra were fed once a week.
 For the large/small experiment, Hydra buds that were detached from their parents within 3 days were chosen as small Hydra, and mature post-budding mature Hydra polyps were chosen as large Hydra.
 There was a two- to threefold size difference between small and large Hydra when they were relaxed.
 However, since the Hydra body was constantly contracting and elongating, it was difficult to measure the exact size.
 Imaging for this experiment was done during the day time for 1 hr per Hydra.

-## Statistical analysis
+### Statistical analysis

 All statistical analyses were done using Wilcoxon rank-sum test unless otherwise indicated.
 Data is represented by mean ± S.E.M unless otherwise indicated.

-## Resource availability
+### Resource availability

 The code for the method developed in this paper is available at https://github.com/hanshuting/Hydra_behavior.
 A copy is archived at https://github.com/elifesciences-publications/hydra_behavior (Han, 2018b).
 The annotated behavior dataset is available on Academic Commons (dx.doi.org/10.7916/D8WH41ZR).